 The management team of the Allen County War Memorial Coliseum takes our role as caretakers of a place our guests choose to come to, very seriously.
 We aim to be responsible employers by providing a safe environment for all.
-As part of our commitment to help protect each of our valued guests and our team members, we want to share with you the precautions we are taking in response to COVID-19.
+As part of our commitment to help protect each of our valued guests and team members, we want to share with you the precautions being taken in response to COVID-19.

 We take great pride in our normal, routine practices to maintain a clean and sanitary environment.
 In response to COVID-19, we have implemented enhanced cleaning measures that reflect the recommended standards of the Centers for Disease Control and Prevention (CDC).
 All high touch and high traffic areas are being cleaned and disinfected frequently.
 Our cleaning protocol includes: